Civil Procedure Rules: Creation of the Rules

 The Lord Chancellor's appointments are made in consultation with the Lord Chief Justice and all authorised bodies which have members who are eligible for appointment.

 Rulemaking procedure

-Rules must be approved by at least eight members of the Committee, and submitted to the Lord Chancellor who may allow or disallow them.
+Rules must be approved by at least eight members of the committee, and submitted to the Lord Chancellor who may allow or disallow them.
 Where he decides to disallow, he must express his reasons for doing so in writing.

+Changes to legal terminology

+England and Wales began to diverge from the common law (and from other common law jurisdictions) with the Rules of the Supreme Court in 1883, which replaced the traditional "complaint" and "answer" with the "statement of claim" and "defence".

+The CPR went much further by replacing several dozen traditional legal terms.
+For example, the "writ of summons" and the "statement of claim" were replaced, respectively, with "claim form" and "particulars of claim".

+The CPR implemented a new system of radically different legal terminology in order to bring plain English to the legal system of England and Wales.
+This was intended to help laypersons comprehend legal terms more easily and to make the judicial process faster and less expensive.
+However, Bryan A. Garner has noted that the new system seems to have replaced "old jargon with new, even less-comprehensible jargon".